Ms. Lucy Prodgers

 My interests are in critical health psychology, particularly chronic and lifelong illness, with a focus on qualitative, arts-based and internet-based methods.
 My current PhD project explores how men with Inflammatory Bowel Disease use social media to narrate their illness.
 As someone with Inflammatory Bowel Disease myself, as well as several other lifelong conditions, subjectivity in research and researcher reflexivity are also central to my work.

 Previous research in the field of English Literature used the ideas of French philosopher Gilles Deleuze to critically analyse psychoanalytical readings of self and gender in contemporary British fiction.
-Furthermore, Foucauldian textual analysis, understandings of sociolinguistics and gender, social constructionism in representations of disability, sexuality and culture, and discourse analysis were key areas of interest from the field which map on to my current work in Psychology.
+Furthermore, Foucauldian textual analysis, understandings of sociolinguistics and gender, social constructionism in representations of disability, sexuality and culture, and discourse analysis were key areas of interest which map on to my current work in Psychology.

 - MSc Psychology (conversion)